Special Assignment (Captain Scarlet and the Mysterons): Reception

-Chris Drake and Graeme Bassett note the unusual nature of the plot, writing that it "contains more than one red herring".
-Andrew Pixley and Julie Rogers of Starburst magazine consider Black's murder of Mason, accomplished by running the attendant over with his car, as one of the series' more violent moments, also noting that Black kills a filling station worker in "Manhunt" by crushing him with a car lifter.
+Chris Drake and Graeme Bassett noted the unusual nature of the plot, writing that it "contains more than one red herring".
+Andrew Pixley and Julie Rogers of Starburst magazine considered Black's murder of Mason, accomplished by running the attendant over with his car, to be one of the series' more violent moments, adding that Black kills another filling station worker in "Manhunt" by crushing him with a car lift.

-Writer Fred McNamara criticises the episode's "clumsy, scrambling premise" and "bizarre" structure, commenting: "So much of it is stitched together so loosely.
+In his book, Spectrum Is Indestructible, Fred McNamara criticised the episode's "clumsy, scrambling premise" and "bizarre" structure, commenting: "So much of it is stitched together so loosely.
 Everything in its set-up feels like it's in the wrong order, or that there's entire chunks of plot missing."
-He questions the logic of the Mysterons' methods, noting that while the purpose of the reconstructed Kramer and Steele seems to be to recruit the disgraced Scarlet, the aliens murder the original conmen before Scarlet is dismissed from Spectrum ("They had no way of knowing Captain Scarlet would fall right into their hands, so had Spectrum kept their plan hush-hush for a later date, what exactly would the Mysterons' plan have entailed?")
-Despite this, McNamara also considers the episode to be "full of visual strengths" and engaging "human aspects", praising the "harrowing sight" of the SPV being targeted by the Angel squadron as well as Ed Bishop and Francis Matthews's "crisp, stirring" voice acting during the scenes of the concerned Captain Blue's search for his friend Scarlet.
-He also admires scriptwriter Tony Barwick's skill in "playfully twisting Cold War motifs" as Spectrum and the Mysterons try to outwit each other and Scarlet seemingly defects to the Mysterons.
-McNamara concludes that "[s]ometimes it's best to just let go of the madness and embrace the episode for what is – a lovely bit of Cold War-inspired trickery."
+He questioned the logic of the Mysterons' methods, noting that while the purpose of the reconstructed Kramer and Steele seems to be to recruit Scarlet, the aliens murder the original conmen before Scarlet is dismissed from Spectrum ("They had no way of knowing Captain Scarlet would fall right into their hands, so had Spectrum kept their plan hush-hush for a later date, what exactly would the Mysterons' plan have entailed?")
+Despite this, McNamara also considered the episode to be "full of visual strengths" and engaging "human aspects", praising the "harrowing sight" of the SPV being targeted by the Angel squadron as well as Ed Bishop and Francis Matthews's "crisp, stirring" voice acting during the scenes of the concerned Blue's search for his friend.
+He also admired scriptwriter Tony Barwick's skill in "playfully twisting Cold War motifs" as Spectrum and the Mysterons try to outwit each other and Scarlet apparently defects.
+He concluded that "[s]ometimes it's best to just let go of the madness and embrace the episode for what is – a lovely bit of Cold War-inspired trickery."
+In a later article, he ranked "Special Assignment" among the best episodes of Captain Scarlet, calling it "a delightfully subversive entry in the series" and commenting that "there's a noir-ish imagery in seeing Captain Scarlet, now just plain old Paul Metcalfe, reduced to being a lone wolf, skulking around dive bars and even betraying his closest friend, Captain Blue."